When

 • Co-develop practical outputs like toolkits, recommendations, frameworks, white papers etc.

-In order to reach this interactivity, this event is in-person only.
+In order to facilitate this interactivity, this event is in-person only.
 The working language is English.

 RRiA Projects

-Following our open call, submitted projects from over the world were peer reviewed by the Programme Organizing Committee.
-As a result, ten projects were selected to be addressed at the RRiA Unconference.
-RRiA projects aim to tackle real challenges in research practice, covering several fields of action, from reproducibility and preregistration to funding and research assessment reform.
+Ten projects were selected by the Programme Organizing Committee from submissions to a competitive international call.
+These projects aim to tackle real challenges in research practice.
+Projects cover a range of topics from reproducibility and preregistration to funding and research assessment reform.

 RRiA Project Teams

-Apart from the Project Team Leaders, the RRiA Unconference 2025 will receive around 150 regular attendees, who will select to actively participate in one project.
+Joining the Project Team Leaders, the Unconference will welcome around 150 participants to each contribute to one selected project.

 Who should join?

-We invite scientists at all career levels, e.g. early-career, mid-career or seniors, as well as other stakeholders involved in any aspect of research, such as project managers, funders, publishers and editors, regulators, and other members of research institutions to join the Unconference and to contribute actively within the RRiA projects, seeking to enhance responsible research culture and practice.
+We invite scientists at all career stages: early-career, mid-career and senior researchers as well as other stakeholders involved in any aspect of research, such as project managers, funders, publishers, editors, regulators and other members of research institutions, to join the Unconference and to actively contribute to the RRiA projects.

 RRiA Pre-Conference Workshops (Optional)

-On September 22, 2 - 5pm, we’ll offer interactive workshops for those who want to build skills in leading and contributing to research improvement projects.
+On September 22, 2 - 5pm, we’ll offer interactive workshops for those who want to build skills in leading and contributing to projects to improve research practice.

-Workshops are optional to attend for registered participants at no additional costs, but seats are limited - reserve yours early!
-You will receive a link with the option to do so after you have registered for the Unconference.
+Workshops are optional and free of charge for registered participants, but space is limited - reserve yours early!
+You will receive a link with the option to book a workshop after you have registered for the Unconference.

 Registration

-Once you’ve found the project that best matches your interest and expertise, you’ll be able to register for that specific RRiA project.
+Once you’ve found the project that best matches your interest and expertise, you’ll be able to register for that specific team.
+Watch the explanatory project videos and go to the single project registration sites HERE.

 Keep in mind that by signing up for a project, you are committing to work with that team throughout the duration of the Unconference.
 To ensure continuity and team cohesion, it is not possible to switch between projects during the event.